ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 - separating images from text
 - marking the end of a "section" within the same section

 When using the horizontal bar, make sure there is an empty line above and below the markup.
-Otherwise, osu!web will think the text above is a heading level 2.
+Otherwise, the website will think the text above is a heading level 2.

 ## Grammar